 - A Criminal Record

-You can see that the penalties are steep, especially if you are driving following a ban already given out by a court.
-They will see this as a complete disregard of the court and its rulings.
+You can see that the penalties are steep.
+Especially if you are driving following a ban already given out by a court.
+Furthermore they will see this as a complete disregard of the court and its rulings.
 This could have further consequences.